JiaMingLin/de-identification/documents/quick_start.md

 In this document, we brieftly introduce the deploying model and the required parameters for launching application.

 ## Overview
+We firstly give the intuitive deployment model by the figure below.
 <img src="figures/overview.png" alt="overview" width='600'/>

 ## Useful management commands